WIPACrepo/keycloak-rest-services/README.md

 ### Direct Actions

-Any action that does not require approval will be made directly against KeyCloak using the REST API.
+Any action that does not require approval will be made directly against Keycloak using the REST API.

+Examples include modifying users, groups, and applications.

 ### Approval Actions